I-TEAM: U.S. Army kept in the dark about issues at many private military housing complexes, employee says

-But, we’ve since learned the issues could be even worse than the U.S. Army realizes.
 That’s because the Army isn’t in charge of housing on Fort Gordon.
 A private company known as Balfour Beatty I, and a former employee says she was told to keep the Army in the dark as much as possible.

 The woman, who only wished to be referred to as Dorothy, contacted our I-Team after seeing our report exposing problem with military housing on post.